cchinchristopherj/Right-Whale-Convolutional-Neural-Network/Unsupervised-Learning/README.md

 - Model 1: Energy-Correlated Receptive Fields
 - Model 2: 1x1 Convolution Dimensionality Reduction

-Model 1 (Energy-Correlated Receptive Fields)
+Model 1 (Energy-Correlated Receptive Fields Grouping)
 =========================

 - After the output of the 0th convolutional layer is maxpooled, yielding an output of shape (batch_size,29,29,256), calculate the squared-energy correlation between all 256 feature maps